In the last post for this project we saw the sonotube footings beneath the four corners of the concrete slab.

 Within the 12″ wide bluestone border is a row of brick to visually tie-in the surrounding brick patio.
-The remaining area is finished with “pattern” bluestone.
+The remaining interior area (beneath the pavilion) is finished with “pattern” bluestone.

 With the patio areas complete it was time for the pavilion construction to begin.
 Dalton Pavilions, located in PA, sent a crew along with the pavilion components.

-These 5 X 5″ square steel columns are the essence of the pergola’s strength.
+These 5 X 5″ square steel columns are integral to the pergola’s strength.
 They are responsible for supporting the balance of the structure above them, and to secure the entire structure to the ground.

 For each steel column four holes were drilled through the patio and into the sonotube footings.
 Threaded steel rods could then be anchored into the holes using Hilti Epoxy.

 In a short time the epoxy is hardened enough that the steel columns are set and bolted down securely.